ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 I can give you some recommendations on what you might want to try:

 - Apply for CS Teaching Assistant in your second semester.
 - Learn Bash and Git.
-I have [a good coursera course here](https://www.coursera.org/learn/unix).
+There's [a good coursera course here](https://www.coursera.org/learn/unix).
 I think most Git tutorials on Google are good.
 I personally like Codeschool's tutorial.
 If you have a question about Git, go ask a CS upperclassman.
 - Learn Javascript/HTML/CSS bundle (only if you want to work on JavaScript project).
 - Go to software development hackathons.
 Spend the time to talk with people and learn from them.
 - Do a personal project.
 Do something that matters to you.
 See [kosate.com](http://kosate.com) for web project ideas.
 You can look at [my github](https://github.com/ssantichaivekin) for a small python project.
 If you want some project ideas, you can ask me.
 I have a lot in my drawer.